Introduction

 Lung Protection

-- Wear a dust mask or a respirator to prevent the inhalation of fine wood dust particles.
-This is crucial for protecting your lungs from irritation and potential long-term health issues.
+- Wear a dust mask or respirator to keep fine wood dust out of your lungs.
+This is really important for preventing irritation and long-term health issues.

 Eye Protection

 - Use safety goggles to shield your eyes from flying debris and wood dust.
-Regular glasses are not sufficient as they allow particles to enter from the sides.
+Regular glasses won’t cut it, as they can’t block particles coming from the sides.

 Hearing Protection